 Domestic abuseLeave this page

-If you are being abused by a partner, ex-partner or family member you can get free and confidential advice from:
+If you are being abused by a partner, ex-partner or family member you can get free and confidential advice from Gloucestershire Domestic Abuse Support Service.

 Domestic abuse is a pattern of abusive and controlling behaviour.
-Your partner, ex-partner or family member may want to control every aspect of your life from where you go, who you see and what you spend.
-It affects all types of gender, age, religious belief, sexual orientation, race and disability.
+Your partner, ex-partner or family member may want to control every aspect of your life, from where you go, who you see and what you spend.
+It affects people of any gender, age, religious belief, sexual orientation, race and disability.

 Children and domestic abuse